Tyrese Haliburton: National team career

 Haliburton played for the United States at the 2019 FIBA Under-19 World Cup in Heraklion, Greece.
-On June 30, he scored a team-high 21 points, shooting 8–of–9 from the field, in a 102–84 group stage win over Lithuania.
-Haliburton averaged 7.9 points and 6.9 assists per game, shooting 69 percent from the field.
-He led the United States to a gold medal and was named to the all-tournament team.
+On June 30, 2019, he scored a team-high 21 points, shooting 8-of-9 from the field, in a 102–84 group-stage win over Lithuania.
+Haliburton averaged 7.9 points and a tournament-leading 6.9 assists per game while shooting 69 percent from the field.
+He led the United States to a gold medal and was named to the all-tournament team's All-Star Five.